 For over a decade, regardless of where I have been in the world, my yoga practice has not only given me the tools to adapt to new environments, but it has also been a direct and often immediate connection to a community that shares the same morals and values as me.

 When I moved to Boston in 2006 to get my master’s in Public Health I started practicing Forrest Yoga intensely and eventually went on to complete the Forrest Yoga Foundation Teacher Training Course in 2007.
-I completed the Advanced Forrest Teacher Training in 2010 and the yearlong Forrest Yoga Mentorship with Heidi Sormaz, owner of Fresh Yoga in New Haven, CT in May 2015.
+I completed the Advanced Forrest Teacher Training in 2010 and 2015 and the Forrest Yoga Mentorship in 2015 and 2016 with Heidi Sormaz, owner of Fresh Yoga in New Haven, CT.